Living and Working in Hong Kong

 The most popular spectator sport in Hong Kong is horse racing.
 Meetings are usually held at Sha Tin on Sunday afternoons and Happy Valley on Wednesday evenings.
 Everyone should go at least once, if only for the atmosphere.
 The major world-class sporting event is the annual Rugby Sevens, held at the end of March in the splendid Hong Kong stadium.
 European football teams often come over for exhibition matches in the summer and there are a number of smaller-scale events such as the Cricket Sixes and Soccer Sevens.

 Hiking must be the most widely-enjoyed participation sport in Hong Kong, given the ready access to countryside that most people enjoy.
-There are any number of fun runs and sponsored walks, culminating in the annual 100km Trailwalker challenge in the New Territories.
+There are a number of fun runs and sponsored walks, culminating in the annual 100km Trailwalker challenge in the New Territories.

 There are a wide range of other sports where you can meet like-minded individuals: there are the usual club sports, plus kayaking, mountain-biking, rock climbing, scuba diving….even dragon-boat racing!